-During termite tenting, the occupants of the home, including plants and pets, must find somewhere else to live for two to three days.
+During termite tenting, the occupants of the home, including plants and pets, must find somewhere else to live for two to three days due to fumigation dangers.
 Pest control professionals drape the house in heavy sheets of vinyl-coated nylon tarps, then secure these with tape and plastic sheeting to form a tent around the home.
 They pump the tent full of gaseous chemicals, which kill termites, as well as virtually any other living thing within the home.
 While methyl bromide once served as the primary chemical for termite tenting, it has been phased out in favor of odorless, colorless sulfuryl fluoride.
 The sulfuryl fluoride is mixed with chloropicrin, a form of tear gas, which helps warn anyone who comes near the house that a dangerous chemical is present.
 When the tent is removed, both of these chemicals escape into the atmosphere, and the pest control professionals test the air before allowing the homeowners to move back in.

 Sulfuryl fluoride is a central nervous system depressant, and is highly toxic to humans, animals and plants.
 While remaining in the home during termite tenting means certain death for animals, humans and plants, sulfuryl fluoride rapidly dissipates once the tent is removed from the home.
 The building and the materials within do not retain toxic levels of this chemical.
 Levels of the gas decline to near undetectable levels, even without the use of fans, open doors or open windows, once the tent is removed.
 When termite tenting is performed properly, occupants are not cleared to re-enter the home until levels have reached below 1 ppm, a level set by the U.S. Environmental Protection Agency.